mkafker/PokerBot/README.md

 # PokerBot
 Barely know her.

 For various pokerings, and other such things as this.
+Etc. etc.